SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at University of Louisville discussed career paths outside of clinical psychology and inquired about other schools applicants had applied to.
+Students said most interesting question asked at University of Louisville discussed career alternatives outside clinical psychology and inquired about other schools applicants applied to.

 What was the most difficult question?

-Students said most difficult question asked at University of Louisville discussed designing a study in their interest area, sharing their biggest pet peeves, and recalling specific details about research methodologies like facial expressivity coding systems.
+Students said most difficult question asked at University of Louisville discussed designing a study in their interest area, sharing biggest pet peeves, and recalling specifics about research methodologies used in previous projects.

 How long was the interview?